thalesmariiano/Tip-Calculator-App/README.md

 # Tip-Calculator-App

-A Tip Calculator made for one of the Front-End Mentor challenges (100% working)
+A working Tip Calculator made for one of the Front-End Mentor challenges

 ## Preview site:
 https://tip-calculator-app-front-end-mentor.netlify.app/